cawel/notes-binder/en/documentaries/The Story of India/Episode 6 - Freedom and Liberation.md

 ## British Raj
 * The British Raj (rāj, lit. "reign" in Sanskrit) was British rule in the Indian subcontinent between 1858 and 1947
-* the British Raj was most of the most ingenuous empires in history
+* the British Raj was one of the most ingenuous empires in history
 * immense patchwork:
   * 675 princely states
   * 25% of the people of the planet